Quintec/LaserLang/README.md

 # Operations

-Unary operations operate on the element on top of the stack, while binary operations operate on the top two elements of the stack.
+Unary operations operate on the element on top of the stack (or in some cases the whole current stack), while binary operations operate on the top two elements of the stack.
 Stack operations modify the whole stack in some way not related to only one element, or move between stacks.

 ## Unary Operations